Occupational Disease Lawyer in Washington

 The workers’ compensation system provides compensation to workers who suffer occupational diseases, which are medical conditions caused by repetitive motion or repetitive exposure at work.
 If you have an occupational disease, the attorneys at Robinson & Kole can help you navigate the complex system for receiving L&I benefits.
-From our Bellingham office, our occupational disease lawyers help clients throughout the State of Washington.
+From our Bellingham office, our occupational disease lawyer team helps clients throughout the State of Washington.
 For our Spanish-speaking clients, our bilingual team members make it easy to work with us.

 Robinson & Kole has been devoted to helping clients recover compensation for workplace diseases and injuries for more than 40 years.
-All five of our lawyers are successful trial attorneys with extensive courtroom experience, who have the knowledge and skills to guide you through the L&I claim process.
+Each workers' compensation lawyer at our firm is a successful trial attorneys with extensive courtroom experience, who have the knowledge and skills to guide you through the L&I claim process.
 Our attorneys work together on case strategy and problem solving, so you benefit from the collective experience of our legal team that represents more than 100 years of handling workers’ compensation claims.

 Occupational Disease Claims in Washington State